-One Part Voodoo & Two Parts Hooey
+One Part Woo & Two Parts Hooey

 Most inventors don’t have fancy labs and manufacturing facilities available to give prototypes the “look” of legitimacy.
 No, they strap lasers to golf clubs, or use chewing gum to reseal a bond after a crash test.
 Or, in the case of Clint Ober, adhere electrical tape to bed sheets.

-Is the author of Earthing: The Most Important Health Discovery Ever? – a book in which he describes how simply reconnecting with the earth might help you sleep better, feel more calm, find relief from chronic pain, decrease inflammation, improve blood pressure and accelerate recovery after intense physical activity (like, um, BIRTH).
+Clint is the author of Earthing: The Most Important Health Discovery Ever? – a book in which he describes how simply reconnecting with the earth might help you sleep better, feel more calm, find relief from chronic pain, decrease inflammation, improve blood pressure and accelerate recovery after intense physical activity (like, um, BIRTH).

 Throughout history, humans have strolled, sat, stood, and slept on the ground – the skin of their bodies touching the skin of the earth – oblivious to the fact that such simple contact transfers a natural electrical signal to the body.